Build a Dog Run

-During my research, I discovered there are several types of dog runs.
+During my research, I discovered there are two basic types of dog runs.

 - A rectangular dog run with kennel that includes a dog house and is set in a back or side yard.
 The floor of the run may be dirt, concrete, asphalt, artificial turf, or rubber matting.
 For an elaborate variation, check out these photos of one built for a couple of Old English Sheepdogs.

 - A rectangular dog run that is attached to a building for a multi-kennel operation.
 This type often has a concrete, asphalt or rubberized floor.

 To build a dog run of either type, see more information and instructions under Building Dog Kennels and Dog Kennel Instructions.

 |Dog run idea - synthetic turf and concrete - from Pangaea Interior Design, Portland, Oregon

 Additional Dog Run Types

 - A freestanding dog pen that may or may not include a dog house.
 This is often more square than rectangular.
 When it's attached to a commercial kennel, it's called an exercise yard.

 - An aerial dog run, where the dog is attached via a lead to a cable that is strung between two anchors such as posts or trees and can run back and forth within a certain distance.